-Courses and/or workshops in selected areas of physical education to meet specific needs of the college or community as requested or required by persons whose needs are not met by regular course offerings.
+Development of advanced skills in baseball and theory behind methods and styles of play.
+Class members will participate in lab assignments and will have weekly lectures including films and guest lecturers to facilitate instruction.
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC+, CSU specific needs of the college or community as requested or required by persons whose needs are not met by regular course offerings.
 Field trips may be required.
 Course is offered Pass/No Pass (P/NP) at student's option.
 Transfer credit: CSU